-What are myeloproliferative disorders?
+What are myeloproliferative neoplasms?

 Normally, the body maintains a dynamic but relatively stable number of blood cells in circulation.
 As cells age, die, or are removed from circulation, new ones are made in the marrow to replace them.
 When a particular kind of blood cell is needed, some of the stem cells in the bone marrow begin to change, becoming the immature "blast" forms of whatever cell type is in short supply.
 These blasts mature to become white blood cells, red blood cells, or platelets.
 Usually only fully mature cells are released into circulation.

-With an MPD, excessive production of a cell's precursor leads to an increased number of that type of mature cell and to a corresponding increase or decrease in the number of other blood cells, which may be inhibited and crowded out.
+With an MPN, excessive production of a cell's precursor leads to an increased number of that type of mature cell and to a corresponding increase or decrease in the number of other blood cells, which may be inhibited and crowded out.
 This results in symptoms related to blood cell overproduction, shortages, and dysfunction throughout the body.